If June be sunny, harvest comes early.

 1993 Mostly fine and dry, but there were some very violent thunderstorms and heavy rain midmonth (9-16th).
 A thunderstorm gave 125 mm of rain at Culdrose (Cornwall); 92 mm in two hours early on the 9th.
 Flooding in Helston.
 Hailstone damage to glass In Northants.
 175mm on the 10th at Llandudno, 140mm of it in 4 hours; flooding over the area and in Conwy.
 121 mm in 2.5 hours at North Weald, with much flooding.
 92mm in three hours at Epping.
 There was more very heavy rain over Wales and the southwest on the 11th and 12th, with strong wind and low temperatures; 130 mm on Davistow Moor (N Cornwall) in 24 hours.
 The month was very dull in Scotland.

 1994 Generally dry, sunny, and warm.
-Violent thunderstorms on the 24th over the southeast as a cold front moved east.
-Lightning damage and death.
-27mm of rain in 11 minutes at Wokingham; large hailstones; winds of 47mph, and a gust of 62mph at Herstmonceux (E. Sussex).
+There were though some violent thunderstorms on the 24th over the sotheast as a cold front moved east.
+Lightning damage and sadly loss of life.
+27mm of rain fell in 11 minutes at Wokingham; there were large hailstones; winds of 47mph, and a gust of 62mph at Herstmonceux (E. Sussex).
 It was associated with a marked asthma outbreak - perhaps a combination of a high pollen count and the effects of the storm on pollen combined with pollution.
-As well as some notable gusts, there were also some windless zones in the storms.
-The storm activity was preceded by rapid development of altocumulus castellanus on the night of the 23-24th.
+As well as some notable gusts of wind, there were also some windless zones in the storms.
+The storm activity was preceded by rapid development of altocumulus castellanus on the night of the 23-24th

 1995 Cool and cloudy first half, warm and sunny second half.
 Big temperature drop on the 30th as cold air plunge southwards.
 Earlier in the day temperatures widely exceeded 30C in the Midlands and south (33C in London and Worcestershire).
 The cold air caused a drop of as much as 20C in some places.
 Temperature drops of 15C in one or two hours were reported.
 Strangely, this cold plunge was accompanied by very little cloud and no rain.
 There was snow on the Scottish mountains, though.
 This month saw the highest temperature recorded in Belfast (29.0C on the 29th at Belfast Aldergrove Airport)